As coffee consumers I think most of us assume that when we buy a new coffee maker, it must be capable of making a really good cup of coffee.

 For this sample we are going to use a different brewing method.
-If you don’t have one yet, buy a $10 filter cone - like the one in the photo here - and the correct sized filter papers.
+If you don’t have one yet, buy a $10 coffee dripper - like the one in the photo here - and the correct sized filter papers.

 This time we’ll make just one cup of coffee, placing the filter cone and filter over your favorite coffee mug.